-- 72. Private storm drain pipe systems and BMPs are the responsibility of the HOA or commercial property owner to maintain for perpetuity. - 73.
+- 64. Hydrology and Hydraulic design of the storm drain system shall conform to Sonoma County Water Agency (SCWA) criteria and City of Santa Rosa Design and Construction Standards. - 65.
+Private storm drain pipe systems and BMPs are the responsibility of the HOA or commercial property owner to maintain for perpetuity. - 66.
 Proposed drainage patterns shall follow the existing regional master plan drainage patterns for the area as provided by Sonoma County Water Agency (SCWA) or City of Santa Rosa.
 Changes/diversions to the contributory drainage areas for regional water sheds are not permitted.
 The project area drains to two separate water sheds of Mark West Creek and Piner Creek.
 Supporting documentation of drainage designs shall conform to SCWA standards and/or City standards as selected and applied by the City Engineer, for Flood Control design conformance to the existing hydrology/hydraulic studies of the existing receiving storm water facilities in Thomas Lake Harris Drive and Gullane Drive.
 Submit an engineered grading and drainage report at first review to the City of Santa Rosa.
-Submit a cpy of SCWA's approval letter and or the City's designated review agency's approval for the project hydrology and hydraulics with 2 copies of the final approved storm drainage design report for City records. - 74.
-If flows exceed street capacity, flows shall be conducted via an underground drainage system (with minimum 15" diameter and maximum 72" diameter pipe sizes) to the nearest approved downstream facility possessing adequate capacity to accept the runoff, per the City's design requirements.
-Such runoff systems shall be placed within public street right-of-way wherever possible. - 75.
+Submit a cpy of SCWA's approval letter and or the City's designated review agency's approval for the project hydrology and hydraulics with 2 copies of the final approved storm drainage design report for City records.

+- 67. If flows exceed street capacity, flows shall be conducted via an underground drainage system (with minimum 15" diameter and maximum 72" diameter pipe sizes) to the nearest approved downstream facility possessing adequate capacity to accept the runoff, per the City's design requirements.
+Such runoff systems shall be placed within public street right-of-way wherever possible. - 68.
 Private drainage systems are to be connected to a public system from a private field inlet located behind the sidewalk and through a minimum 15-inch storm drain pipe through the public right-of-way to a public drainage structure.
 No blind connections are permitted into the public storm drain system.
-Install a 4-feet manhole, manhole ring and cover per City Standard #400 at all connections points to pipe that does not have a junction structure at the connection point. - 76.
-Drainage from landscape areas shall not cross over curb or sidewalk and are to outlet to a street through City Standard detail thru-curb drains. - 77.
+Install a 4-feet manhole, manhole ring and cover per City Standard #400 at all connections points to pipe that does not have a junction structure at the connection point. - 69.
+Drainage from landscape areas shall not cross over curb or sidewalk and are to outlet to a street through City Standard detail thru-curb drains. - 70.
 The Final Map shall show a private storm drainage easement over the alignment of the private storm drain system if any system runs through a portion of adjacent property.
 The easement on each lot shall be in favor of all upstream lots served by the system.
 Many existing storm drainage easements exist through the golf course property.
-Additional easements, if needed for any phase of the development, shall be obtained at the sole cost of the applicant. - 78.
-All concentrated drainage flows from onsite shall be intercepted at the property line and conveyed through a private system to discharge into the public right of way unless a storm drainage easement is recorded in the upstream lots' favor over the drainage way or a lot to lot reciprocal drainage easement is recorded.
+Additional easements, if needed for any phase of the development, shall be obtained at the sole cost of the applicant. - 71.
+All concentrated drainage flows from onsite shall be intercepted at the property line and conveyed through a private system to discharge into the public right of way unless a storm drainage easement is recorded in the upstream lots' favor over the drainage way or a lot to lot reciprocal drainage easement is recorded. - 72.
+The applicant may be required to extend the public storm drainage system and or install a private onsite storm drain system, catch basin inlets along the private streets/drives or other drainage devices as approved by the City Building official and or City Engineer in order to prevent downhill flooding and erosion.